shankararul/dbt_eda_tools/README.md

     -- example: count
     , COUNT(company_name) AS count_company_name
-    -- defaults to count if no aggregation function is specified and 1 decimal if no precision is specified , {{dbt_eda_tools.percent_of_total('company_name', precision=3)}} AS count_percent
+    -- defaults to count if no aggregation function is specified and 2 decimals if no precision is specified , {{dbt_eda_tools.percent_of_total('company_name', precision=3)}} AS count_percent

 FROM ref('data_aggregated')